panther-labs/terraform-provider-panther/README.md

 ## Usage

-Use the examples directory as a guide for setting up the provider.
+Use the examples directory and the corresponding [README.md](./examples/README.md) as a guide on setting up the provider and trying out terraform command to create/update/delete resources.

-### Import limitations

-The http source resource contains sensitive values for `security_password` and `security_secret_value`, which cannot be read after being created.
-For this reason, make sure to avoid updating these in the console as they cannot be reflected to the state of the resource in Terraform.
-This applies to importing the state of the resource as well from an existing resource.
-If updating these values from the console or importing an existing resource, you will need to run `terraform apply` with the appropriate values to reflect the changes in the state of the resource.

 ## Developing the Provider